 While finding more optimal iOS architecting approaches has been at issue for ages, one of those attempts has grown into a full-fledged, viable and fully practicable methodology that has come to be known as Clean Architecture.

-In a nutshell, the essence of the Clean Architecture concept is making the app core utterly independent of the app’s outer layers, thereby ensuring better performance, greater testability, greater scalability, and greater flexibility.
-After the concept came into being almost 5 years ago, it was quick to catch on (including in the iOS realm), spawning a bunch of standalone iOS development methodologies that are based on it.
+In a nutshell, the essence of the Clean Architecture concept is to make the app core utterly independent of the app’s outer layers, thereby ensuring better performance, greater testability, greater scalability, and greater flexibility.
+After the concept came into being almost 5 years ago, it quickly caught on (including in the iOS realm), spawning a bunch of standalone iOS development methodologies that are based on it.

-Among others, these methodologies include one we’d call the jewel of the Clean Architecture crown (when it comes to iOS, of course), called VIPER.
+Among others, these methodologies include one we regard as the jewel of the Clean Architecture crown (when it comes to iOS, of course), called VIPER.
 While being capable of invoking various associations, the title of this Clean Architecture methodology does somehow fully reflect its key trait, - efficiency.

 In brief, VIPER provides extremely powerful methodological and technical means for aligning one’s iOS development with the SOLID principles, and, thus, rendering it immeasurably more efficient.